So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 If you get a rejection notice, refrain from emailing the hiring manager for feedback.

-Many hiring managers including myself are uncomfortable providing candidates with feedback or it could be company policy to not provide feedback.
+Many hiring managers are uncomfortable providing candidates with feedback or it could be company policy to not provide feedback.

-Sometimes the candidates asking for feedback can be very aggressive about it.
+Sometimes the candidates asking for feedback can be very aggressive about it and it makes the hiring manager uncomfortable.

-My recommendation is to understand that no matter how much of a rock star you are, you will not always perfectly match with every company.
+Understand that no matter how much of a rockstar you are, you will not always perfectly match with every company.

 Rejections are common in a job search.